vivaankhowal/vivaankhowal.github.io/_portfolio/Project-1.md

 ---
 title: "Project 1: Cardboard Minecraft Wolf"
 excerpt: "'Minecraft' was my childhood favorite video game and I still play it today, and one of my favorite mechanics is the ability to tame a pet wolf.
-This was the first project I ever made, fully made of cardboard and hand-painted.
-It's not complex with any electronics, but it's very monumental since it began my love for engineering and building.
+So for my first project, I decided to bring it to life!
 <br/>
 <br/>
 <img src='/images/Minecraft Wolf IRL.jpeg' width='300' height='auto'>